cpoliwoda/akka-tutorial/src/tutorial00/helloworld/part01_ask/readme.txt

 In this package (tutorial00.helloworld.part01_ask) is an example of:

+## Notice
+Using Patterns.ask() will send a message to the receiving Actor as with tell(), and the receiving actor must reply with ***getSender().tell(reply)*** in order to complete the returned Future with a value.

 ## Learning
-- starting an ("akka") actor system with a system name
+- starting an actor system with a system name
-- creating actors
+- creating an actor with name
-- asking actors for a (string) message
+- asking the actor
-- pipe the responds to a third actor
+- waiting for a response / answer of the actor
-- and shuting down the system
+- printing the response

 ## Output:
 You should see something similiar like these:

 > HelloActor.Actor[akka://AskSystem/user/actorA] got mail from Actor[akka://AskSystem/temp/$a]:
-> HelloActor.Actor[akka://AskSystem/user/actorB] got mail from Actor[akka://AskSystem/temp/$b]:
->   Result >> x = 0 , s = zero
 >   String >> request
-> HelloActor.Actor[akka://AskSystem/user/actorC] got mail from Actor[akka://AskSystem/deadLetters]:
+> Response is instanceof String :
+> request
->   unhandled Message:
+> request
-> Failure(java.lang.ClassCastException: tutorial00.helloworld.part02_ask.Result cannot be cast to java.lang.String)